A South African woman was told she was too fat to live in New Zealand can finally put down roots there with her family after losing 30 kilograms.

-Mondelea Bezuidenhout (35) – who immigrated to New Zealand from Gqeberha with her husband, Donovan (34), and kids, Donna (now 10) and Damien (now 3), in 2018 – could be forced to return to SA after an immigration medical assessment determined her body mass index (BMI) put her in a “severe-risk” category.
+Mondelea Bezuidenhout (35) immigrated to New Zealand from Gqeberha with her husband, Donovan (34), and kids Donna (10) and Damien (4) in 2018.
+But not long after they arrived, she found herself facing deportation after an immigration medical assessment determined her body mass index (BMI) put her in a “severe-risk” category.

-“I was absolutely devasted when I first heard,” Mondelea, who has a BMI of 47,8, tells YOU from her home in Palmerston North.
+“I was absolutely devastated,” Mondelea told YOU from her home in Palmerston North in New Zealand last year.
 “This was all in my hands and it made me feel horrible, to be honest.
 Some nights I felt like I just didn’t want to be here anymore.
 It was a dark time.”

-The Bezuidenhout family immigrated to New Zealand after Donavan, who is a high-voltage electrician, was offered a job.
+The Bezuidenhout family immigrated to New Zealand after Donovan, who’s a high-voltage electrician, was offered a job there.

-Six months after applying, an immigration officer contacted them, asking for basic information such as proof of their relationship, proof of their joint account and proof that they live in the same home.
+Six months after applying, an immigration officer contacted them, asking for basic information such as proof of their relationship, proof of their joint banking account, and proof they live in the same home.

-“We only heard back from them on 18 May 2020,” she recalls.
-“Then they asked for a report from my doctor but they didn’t say anything about my BMI – they just asked for extra documents from the doctors.”
+“We only heard back from them on 18 May 2020,” she says.
+“Then they asked for a report from my doctor, but they didn’t say anything about my BMI.”

 Mondelea, who works as a customer service representative for a government agency, submitted her health information, including her weight.

-Despite this, the immigration office is still deeming her “not of acceptable health standard”.
+Despite this, the immigration office still said she was “not of an acceptable health standard”.